Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 Leave everything exactly as it is.
 We have enough to do as it is without your latest orders!
 Be open to learning new things
+Before we make any decisions today, I'd like to make sure that everyone is on the same page.
+This could be done better

+Telfast - hayfever
 Belair + Glenelta + Blackwood

 do the shoey -